1983 NCAA Division I-A football season

 This season saw no conference have two or more teams tie for the title—an event that did not happen again in either Division I-A or its successor, Division I FBS, until 2009.
 (Note, however, that even when a conference officially recognizes multiple champions, it will invariably have some kind of tiebreaker system to determine placement for bowl berths.)

 Rule changes

+These rules were published in the 1983 version of the NCAA Football Rules Book.